End of Life Ceremonies

 The need for nonreligious funeral celebrants is growing!

-Meet Our Expert Instructor, Beth Stokes!
+Meet Your Expert Instructor,

-Seven years ago I looked for a role that provided meaning, beauty, and significance to people—and that allowed me to be creative, challenged and flexible professionally.
-In funeral celebrancy I found a livelihood that does all that and more.
-It's profound, humbling, and deeply kind work to do.
-Read a Q&A with Beth!
+"Seven years ago I looked for a role that provided meaning, beauty, and significance to peopleâand that allowed me to be creative, challenged, and flexible with my schedule.
+In funeral celebrancy I found a livelihood that's all that and more.
+It's profound, humbling, and deeply kind work to do."
+Read a Q&A with Beth!Â